The Loyal Rebel: Critical

 The first historical photo play produced in Sydney, and the result is very creditable.
 Mr. Arthur Wright... has weaved in a story of love and adventure, and has done the work very well.
 The play is full of life, and, considering the large number of people who figure in the action simultaneously, the 'staging' is excellent and the acting very satisfactory...
 One of the most striking features of the film is the faithful presentation of dress, goldfields, and life generally as they were 60 years ago, in the era of the top hat, the crinoline, the Wellington boot, and the Crimean shirt.

+The Bulletin called it "a first-class Eureka Stockade production."

 Short story

 Arthur Wright later published a short story under the same title.
 However the contents of the story appear to be different from the plot of the book.